YosysHQ-Docs/AppNote-109/docs/source/index.rst

   a property must be true for all legal values applied at design inputs.
-- **assume:** The property models how inputs of the design are driven in an unexamined way, that is, as a fact that the solver does not check but uses to *constraint* the valid values that will be used in the *primary inputs*.
-An assertion with related *input assumptions* when is proven, it is said that holds *assuming* that only the values constrained at the input are driven in the block under test.
+- **assume:** The property models how inputs of the design are driven in an unexamined way, that is, as a fact that the solver does not check but uses to *constrain* the valid values that will be used in the *primary inputs*. when an assertion with related *input assumptions* is proven, it is said that it holds *assuming* only the values constrained at the input are driven in the block under test.
 Modeling *assumptions* is one of the most error-prone tasks in formal verification that can cause some problems such as *vacuity* as described in *YosysHQ AppNote 120 -- Weak precondition